tellery/website/docs/what-is-tellery.md

 # What is Tellery?

-Tellery allows you abstract essential data transformation/business logic, and reuse it in future contexts through metrics.
-Metrics are **maintainable and shareable data models** across dashboards and reports.
-They are defined consistently and always up to date.
+Tellery is a BI tool connecting your data and team.
+As easy as using a notebook.
+As powerful as a data modelling tool.

+Instead of querying on tables and columns directly, Tellery users can ask questions against Data assets, which provides a semantic layer for your data.

+- Data asset let business users extract business metrics without the assist of analysts.
+- Using data asset across dashboards/reports instead of copy-pasting SQL snippets around make your business logic more consistent and easier to maintain.
-To deliver better value of the metrics, Tellery comes with a bucket of building blocks and rich text styling features.
-Want a real-time campaign-oriented dashboard?
-A feature-specific analysis?
-An anomalies investigation?
-You can tailor it to your need to unlock the value of data.
+- Tellery comes with a bucket of building blocks and rich text styling features.
+From reports to dashboards, you can tailor it to your need to unlock the value of data asset.

 See the reason [why we built Tellery](/docs/about).